markrai/postbaby/README.md

 - `Double tap` to edit an existing item (or tab) text.
 - `Single tap` an existing item (or tab) to change its color.
 - All desktop keyboard shortcuts should work on a mobile device, if connected to a physical keyboard.

+# 🐛 Known Issues
+- In mobile view, dragging a note to the trash element does not invoke deletion (11/16/2024)
+- Some iOS users have complained that long-press on mobile does not invoke the creation of a new item.
+(11/16/2024)

 # 📜 License
 Please see the accompanying LICENSE document contained within this repository.